 “When children feel successful with understanding the story, they want to read more books in the series,” says Leana Malinowsky, a second-grade teacher and reading specialist in New Jersey.

-The first book in a series can tell you much about your child, including their reading progress and any developing interests.
+The first book in a series can also tell you a lot about your child, including their reading progress and any developing interests.
 Here are three valuable reasons to give the first book in any series a try.

 1. You can gauge your child’s literacy development.